vercel/modelfusion/README.md

 ## Introduction

+> [!IMPORTANT] > [ModelFusion has joined Vercel](https://vercel.com/blog/vercel-ai-sdk-3-1-modelfusion-joins-the-team) and is being integrated into the [Vercel AI SDK](https://sdk.vercel.ai/docs/introduction).
+We are bringing the best parts of modelfusion to the Vercel AI SDK, starting with text generation, structured object generation, and tool calls.
+Please check out the AI SDK for the latest developments.

 **ModelFusion** is an abstraction layer for integrating AI models into JavaScript and TypeScript applications, unifying the API for common operations such as **text streaming**, **object generation**, and **tool usage**.
 It provides features to support production environments, including observability hooks, logging, and automatic retries.
 You can use ModelFusion to build AI applications, chatbots, and agents.

 - **Vendor-neutral**: ModelFusion is a non-commercial open source project that is community-driven.
 You can use it with any supported provider.